 Motivation

 Programming can be fun and is extremely useful.
 I couldn't tell you how much less work I have to do because I can program in a few languages.
 To make programming fun, why don't we have a BME-taught programming course, that focuses on BME tasks, and processes BME data every week?
 That is how this experimental course, BIM 89C, came into existence.
-We taught it once in Winter 2025, but there are so much to be desired from the first iteration.
-We need to update the course materials and assignments to lower the barrier of entry to programming.
+We have taught it twice in Winter 25 and 26 with small cohorts and have applied for a permanent course number (BIM 10) to pave the way for this course to be the programming requirement for BMEs.
+To prepare for the transition from an elective to a required course, we need to revisit our assignments and course materials to ensure that the learning materials are adequate for a 1st- or 2nd-year student.

 Current Status